The “Great Medicines”- an Introduction

 Ayahuasca has a rich legacy of associated traditions, myths, therapies, rituals and aesthetics, spanning from the primordial roots of the indigenous tribes of South America, to diverse syncretic spiritual movements emerging across the planet.

 Cannabis and humanity are intimately related.
-Considering the generous presence of welcoming cannabinoid receptors in our brains, it appears we may even have evolved in tandem.
-It is one of the oldest known cultivated plants on earth and appears in the record from the dawn of civilization in China and other parts of Asia.
+Considering the generous presence of welcoming cannabinoid receptors in our brains and nervous systems, it appears we may even have evolved in tandem.
+It is one of the oldest known cultivated plants on Earth and appears in the record from the dawn of civilization in China and other parts of Asia.

 Peyote: The Heart of the Great Spirit